Skip to main content

 October 24, 2025

-How to: Backup and Data Recovery for Chicago Businesses
+How to Manage Backup and Data Recovery for Chicago Businesses

 Start With the 3-2-1-1-0 Rule

-The foundation of strong backup management is the 3-2-1-1-0 strategy: three copies of your data, on two different storage types, with one copy stored away from your office, one backup that cannot be changed or deleted, and zero errors verified through regular testing.
+The foundation of good backup management is the 3-2-1-1-0 strategy: three copies of your data, on two different storage types, with one copy stored away from your office, one backup that can’t be changed or deleted, and zero errors verified through regular testing.

 • Local backups enable fast recovery from routine incidents